oracle/graalpython/docs/user/Interoperability.md

 }
 ```
 #### Interop Types
-The `register_interop_type` API allows the usage of python classes for foreign objects:
+The `register_interop_type` API allows the usage of python classes for foreign objects.
+The type of such a foreign object will no longer be `foreign`.
+Instead, it will be a generated class with the registered python classes and `foreign` and as super classes.
+This allows mapping foreign methods and attributes to Python's magic method or more idiomatic Python code.

 ```java
 package org.example;